wrobell/geotiler/doc/usage.rst

 data analysis graphs.

 GeoTiler implements various examples of such integration.
-The examples are presented in the sub sections below.
+The examples are presented in the subsections below.

 Cairo Example
 ~~~~~~~~~~~~~